 So take a gentle dip into well-being.
 The explore well-being page gives you information on all the sections of the site, for you to explore at your leisure.
 The coping skills page gives you some immediate resources to try out, that can be very helpful in times of stress.

-MARCH 2020 SITE UPDATE: This site has been updated in March 2020 to help provide support in the current period of uncertainty and rapid changes, to provide psychosocial resilience.
-For example, for everyone who is in home confinement (WHO 2016).
+MARCH 2020 SITE UPDATE: This site has been updated in March 2020 to help provide support in the current period of uncertainty and rapid changes, to provide psychosocial resilience in the current global coronavirus situation (WHO 2016).
 Please look at the understanding stress page to gain more information about this update, and the additional dimensions of stress that may negatively impact us at this challenging time.

 Crane, R.2017.
 Mindfulness-based Cognitive Therapy.
 London and New York.
 Routledge.